isaque21/lambda/start-stop-routines/start-stop-rds-aurora/README.md

-# Start/Stop RDS periodically and Enable/Disable CloudWatch alarms
+# Start/Stop Aurora RDS periodically and Enable/Disable CloudWatch alarms

-This function allows you to create startup/stop routines for RDS Instances on different days and times and enable/disable CloudWatch alarms corresponding to the Instance that suffered the action.
+This function allows you to create startup/stop routines for Aurora RDS clusters on different days and times and enable/disable CloudWatch alarms corresponding to the Instance that suffered the action.

 # Prerequisites

-A privileged IAM role will be required to start/stop RDS Instances and manage CloudWatch alarms.
+A privileged IAM role will be required to start/stop Aurora RDS clusters and manage CloudWatch alarms.
 An example can be seen [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_rds_region.html) and [here](https://docs.amazonaws.cn/en_us/AmazonCloudWatch/latest/monitoring/iam-identity-based-access-control-cw.html).

 # Instructions

-- First, you need to define the following tags with their keys and values on RDS instances:
+- First, you need to define the following tags with their keys and values on Aurora RDS clusters:

     - Scheduled       : Active
     - Period-1        : Monday-Friday